ArJSarmiento/ArJSarmiento/README.md

 An undergraduate student at the University of the Philippines Mindanao majoring in Computer Science.
 Most of my time was spent working on the back-end.
 Another thing on my to-do list is to learn Machine Learning.
 Besides programming, I also enjoy working out and playing video games.

-Skills: REACT / JS / HTML / CSS / PYTHON / C / C#
+Skills: REACT / JS / HTML / CSS / PYTHON / C / C# / UNITY

 - 🔭 I’m currently working on Django Web Applications
 - 🌱 I’m currently learning React Native and Machine Learning